-This is in order to reserve the property and remove it from our availability list.
+This is to reserve the property and remove it from our availability list.
 The holding deposit will be deducted from the total move in monies.
-Should the tenant withdraw from the proposed letting, through no fault of the landlord or the agent, all or a proportion of the 'Holding Deposit' will be retained in order to cover any reasonable costs (which will be outlined in full).
-None of the Holding Deposit will be retained should the Tenant's withdrawal be due to a breach of the proposed letting agreement by the landlord or managing agent.
+Should the tenant withdraw from the proposed letting, through no fault of the landlord or the agent, all or a proportion of the “Holding deposit” will be retained in order to cover any reasonable cost (which will be outlined in full).
+None of the Holding Deposit will be retained should the Tenant's withdraw will be due to a breach of the proposed letting agreement by the landlord or managing agent.

-Both the Landlord and tenant/s will be required to sign a tenancy agreement prior to the tenancy commencing, the agreement outlines both tenant and landlord obligations.
+Both the landlord and tenant/s will be required to sign a tenancy agreement prior to the tenancy commencing.
+The agreement outlines both tenant and landlord obligations.

-Generally, most tenancies run for a period of twelve months, we will contact you at the end of the tenancy to see whether you wish to renew your agreement for a further period and will liaise with the landlord to organise the documentation.
-It is important you note that the agreement is made between landlord and tenant, we act for the landlord only.
+Generally, most tenancies run for a period of twelve months.
+We will contact you at the end of the tenancy to see whether you wish to renew your agreement for a further period and will liaise with the landlord to organise the documentation.
+It is important you note that the agreement is made between landlord and tenant.
+We act for the landlord only.

-By legal requirement we will issue you with a sample template agreement which we ask you read very carefully, should any questions arise regarding this legal document we advise you to seek independent legal advice.
+By legal requirement we will issue you with a sample template agreement which we ask you read very carefully.
+Should any questions arise regarding this legal document we advise you to seek independent legal advice.

-Once a moving date has been agreed and references have all been approved by the landlord, the tenancy agreement will need to be signed by all parties and the initial monies in full will become due less any holding deposit previously paid:
+Once a moving date has been agreed and references have all been approved by the landlord, the tenancy agreement will need to be signed by all parties and the initial monies in full will become due less any holding deposit previously paid.

 This is made up of the following:

-To terminate your tenancy subject to term, you will normally be required to give us at least two months notice in writing of your intention to leave, unless otherwise specified in your specific tenancy agreement.
+To terminate your tenancy subject to term, you will normally be required to give us at least two months notice in writing of your intention to leave, unless otherwise specified in your tenancy agreement.

-It is in a landlordís interest to ensure that inventories are prepared for properties that they own.
-In the worst case scenario, should you end up in court, the judge will tend to look more favourably on an impartial, unbiased inventory prepared by a third party unconnected to either the landlord or the tenants.
+It is in a landlord interest to ensure that inventories are prepared for properties that they own.
+In the worst case scenario, should you end up in court, the judge will tend to look more favourably on an impartial, unbiased inventory prepared by third party unconnected to either the landlord or the tenants.
 Inventories prepared by landlords could be viewed as biased and one-sided.

-Normally an inventory of the property condition, furniture and fittings and effects will be prepared by the landlord, or an independent inventory clerk instructed by the landlord prior to the tenancy commencing.
+Normally, an inventory of the property condition, furniture and fittings and effects will be prepared by the landlord, or an independent inventory clerk instructed by the landlord prior to the tenancy commencing.
 The tenancy is checked and agreed between the tenant and the landlord at the tenancy commencement.

-The responsibility for the property lies with the tenant during the period of tenancy, always ensure that the property is fully secured and that during the winter months steps are taken to prevent freezing of the water and heating system.
+The responsibility for the property lies with the tenant during the period of tenancy.
+Always ensure that the property is fully secured and that during the winter months steps are taken to prevent freezing of the water and heating system.